 First, use the filters at the top of the report to select what team and timeframe you want to view data for.

-Based on the ticket configurations and filters on the report, work allocation shows a donut chart breakdown of your work by category.
-Sort this by Tickets or Story points, or filter by ticket completion status.
+Based on the ticket configurations and filters on the report, Work allocation shows a donut chart breakdown of your work by category, including the percent of total for each category, the tickets, story points, or Dev weeks associated with the category, and the number of contributors involved in work in the category.

-The stacked bar chart contains the same information from the donut chart, broken down for all nested teams or individual members of the selected team.
+The stacked bar chart in the Teams tab contains the same information from the donut chart, broken down for all nested teams or individual members of the selected team.

 Note: For Tickets and Story points views, the total number in the stacked bar chart may not match the number in the donut chart since a ticket can count for several users or teams, depending on the assignee history.
 A ticket will only count once in the donut chart.

-Compare investment profile proportions across your teams to see whether the information is different at a holistic or detailed view.
+Compare Investment profile proportions across these views to see whether the information is different at a holistic or detailed view.

 For example, your organization as a whole may have work allocated how you want it, but specific teams’ data might break down differently.
 This could tell you if a team is struggling to focus on the right work and could use help getting back on track.